adrian-heouairi/MoriaMap/README.md

 # MoriaMap

 ## Description
+Computer science degree fourth year project.
 A Java command-line route calculator (like Google Maps) that knows the Paris metro network.
 The Dijkstra algorithm is used to give the shortest route between two arbitrary positions.

 ## Links
 Presentation video: https://youtu.be/BYNyww98u38